Frequently Asked Questions

 Will there be the usual opportunities for Student & Early Career scholars and Caucuses to meet?

 Yes, there will be opportunities for student & early career scholars and Caucuses to hold meetings, informal gatherings, and Biennial programing.
 SRCD will be assisting with these virtual arrangements.

 Will there be opportunities for informal meetings and discussions?

 Yes, virtual platforms now offer a variety of opportunities for informal meetings and discussions.
 At the 2021 Biennial, not only will you have a chance to interact with speakers and participate directly in scientific sessions, we are also creating opportunities to hold reunions with friends and colleagues.
 SRCD's famous “lunch with leaders” event has been transformed into a virtual “Chat with Leaders” so students and early-career researchers can connect with senior scholars.

 Yes, there are a specific set of SRCD sponsored pre-conferences being held on Tuesday, April 6.
 You do not need to be registered for the Biennial Meeting to attend a pre-conference, but you must register for the pre-conference in order to attend.
 (Space is limited.)
 Visit the Pre-conference tab for details.

 Please note that we will not be issuing a call for proposals for additional pre-conferences.
 Participants are encouraged to organize their own virtual pre-conferences, meetings, and receptions in conjunction with the SRCD Biennial.
 We would be glad to list your event.
 Visit the Other Events tab for more information or contact email@example.com.

 Will there be an opportunity for sponsors and exhibitors to participate in the virtual conference?

 Yes!
-We welcome your interest in the 2021 SRCD Virtual Biennial Meeting.
-There will be new opportunities to connect with attendees and provide information in a virtual format.
-Stay tuned for more information.
+We welcome your interest in the SRCD 2021 Virtual Biennial Meeting.
+Check out opportunities to exhibit virtually.